-Mad Men may be (sadly) ending before entering the decade of disco, but when we asked Alison Brie to step into the era of big hair and heavy contour for our latest beauty editorial, she happily obliged.
+Mad Men may take place primarily in the '60s, but when we asked Alison Brie to step into the era of big hair and heavy contour (read: decade of disco) for our latest beauty editorial, she happily obliged.

 Strettell’s inspiration for the first look came from French photographer Bourdin.
 “It’s a wet eye and mouth—and no cheek color,” Strettell says.
-She used Nars’ Soft Touch Pencil ($25) in Trash under a coat of Elizaberh Arden’s 8 Hour Cream ($20), then reached for Hourglass’ Extreme Sheen Lip Color ($28) in Icon.
-Manicurist Michelle Saunders created the “severe nude nail” with Essie’s Nail Polish ($9) in Cocktails and Coconuts.
+She used Nars’ Soft Touch Pencil ($19) in Trash under a coat of Elizabeth Arden’s 8 Hour Cream ($24), then reached for Hourglass’ Extreme Sheen Lip Color ($23) in Icon.
+Manicurist Michelle Saunders created the “severe nude nail” with Essie’s Nail Polish ($10) in Cocktails and Coconuts.

-Sophie Theallet Coral and Anemonee Chantilly Lace and Chiffon Dress with Embroidery and Leather Details ($3,495)
+Sophie Theallet Coral and Anemone Chantilly Lace and Chiffon Dress with Embroidery and Leather Details ($3,495)

-Stevie Howell Ritz’s Ranunculas Robe de Chambre ($475)
+Stevie Howell Ritz’s Ranunculus Robe de Chambre ($395)

 How did Marc create said faux bob?
 “I don’t know if I want to tell you that kind of stuff!
 It’s a secret,” he joked.
 Needless to say, it called for a deep side part, a medium-barrel iron, and a tucked-in braid.

 Derek Lam Georgette Cloque Twist Halter Gown with Wide Belt ($2,690)